jakekrol/aibou/aibou/docs/living-doc.md

 - [x] Store art in individual text files and write code to easily handle monster conversion.
-- [ ] Create a handler for easy config of monster attacks.
+- [x] Create a handler for easy config of monster attacks.
 For example, attacks could be read from some sort of master data file that contains all monsters' attacks.

-- [ ] Add an `attacks` attribute to monster's that gets the attacks from a file.
+- [x] Add an `attacks` attribute to monster's that gets the attacks from a file.

+- [ ] Make qte call updates to qtescreen instead of looping over qtescreen's start function

 ### Handling input